 “Hey, want to hear a freaky story?”
 Lars blurted.
-“A few weeks ago, Alan and I made a dare … ”
+“Last time I visited Alan in his new place, he and I made a dare … ”

 “Maybe we should make some coffee now,” Alan said.

 “It’s because his uncle owns this gay bar—” Lars continued, emphasizing ‘bar’.

 Alan took a deep gulp of his beer.
 “Look, I’m not going to tell them about how many times you puked on stage during those rehearsals in our garage, am I?
 Because that’s what happened!“